spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 4

-Once the deployment has completed, you should now see the status change to “CREATE_COMPLETE” as you can see below.
+Once the deployment has completed, you should now see the status change to `CREATE_COMPLETE` as you can see below.
 If you do not see this, make sure you are in the Cloud Formation console for the correct AWS region.

 <img src="/elastigroup/_media/mesosphere-02.png" />